The Sarah Jane Adventures

 Eye Of The Gorgon by Phil Ford, directed by Alice Troughton

-Rumours of a ghostly nun lead Sarah Jane, Luke and Clyde to the Lavender Lawns retirement home.
-There, Luke makes the acquaintance of dotty old Bea Nelson-Stanley.
-But Bea has secrets of her own, and one of them is an alien talisman she has been hiding for decades, and now entrusts to Luke's care.
-The talisman is actually the key to a portal leading to the planet of the Gorgons -- the infamous monsters of Greek myth with the power to turn men into stone -- and the nuns who serve the last Gorgon on Earth will stop at nothing to get it back.
+Maria is upset by her mother's decision to temporarily move back in with Alan, while rumours of a ghostly nun lead Sarah Jane, Luke and Clyde to the Lavender Lawns retirement home.
+There Luke befriends a resident called Bea Nelson-Stanley, who is far more than her dotty facade would suggest.
+For decades, Bea has been hiding an alien talisman, which she now entrusts to Luke's care.
+The talisman is the key to a portal leading to the planet of the Gorgons: the infamous monsters of Greek myth who possess the power to turn people into stone.
+And the nuns who serve the last Gorgon on Earth will stop at nothing to get it back.

 Warriors Of Kudlak